waynechoidev/waynechoi.dev/posts/fast-fluid-dynamics-simulation.md

 ## 4. Post process

-While not directly related to solving the Navier-Stokes equations, applying viscosity diffusion plays a crucial role in making the simulation results more realistic and stable.
+While not directly related to solving the Navier-Stokes equations, it plays a crucial role in making the simulation results more realistic and stable.

 ### 4.1 Density diffusion